ExtremeNetworksSA/-DEPRECATED--XIQ_Wing_location_migration/readme.md

 ### Devices

-The script will search for all devices pulled from the config in the XIQ instance logged into by the mac address.
-If the mac address is found within the XIQ instance the location will be updated to a floor within the assigned rf-domain of the device.
-If the device config contains the floor it will be placed in that floor, (the script will create that floor in the rf-domain if it doesn't exist already).
-If there is no floor in the device config it will be added to the first floor the script finds in the rf-domain.
-If the rf-domain has no floors, as stated, 'floor1' will be created and all devices added to that floor.
+The script will pull all devices from XIQ that do not have a location set.
+If the mac addresses of those devices are found in the tech dump files, the AP will be moved to the floor assigned in WiNG, of floor of the rf-domain determined by the script.
+If the devices are not found in the tech dump file, a message will be displayed that the device has no location set but was not found in the tech dump.

 ### Geo Coordinates